Historical Timeline

 1909

-USC’s Department of Education opens, to attain full school status nine years later.
+USC’s Department of Education opens and becomes a full school nine years later.
+It’s now known as the USC Rossier School of Education.

 1905